deptagency/algorand-royalty-enforcer/README.md

+> Archived as implementation now lives in a private repository.
+May make it public again in the future.

 # Algorand Royalty Enforcer Implementation

 This is an implementation of ARC-18 and (partial) ARC-20.
 It is based on the example at https://github.com/algorand-devrel/royalty/.
 This implementation adds various tests and some additional checks.